Careers

 • An alternative work schedule may be considered

-Please email your application, including CV and cover letter as a single PDF, to Jesse Ajayi - jesse@northernfutures.ca - using the subject line “Job Application 2024: Community Planner – Your Name”.
+Please email your application, including CV and cover letter as a single PDF, to Stacy Bardeskar - stacy@northernfutures.ca - using the subject line “Job Application 2026: Community Planner – Your Name”.